-This panel is located in the back of the dryer at the upper left hand corner of the bottom pocket.
+This panel is located in the back of the dryer at the upper left hand corner.
 Mounted on this panel are the forward and reverse relays and blower contactor.
 The transformer steps down the incoming voltage to 24 VAC, to supply voltage to the computer and controls.
 There is also a fuse or fuses that protect the transformer and control circuits.